fission/keda-connectors/nats-jetstream-http-connector/README.md

 - `CONTENT_TYPE`: Content type used while creating post request
 - `NATS_SERVER`: NATS server address.
 It can be a remote address `nats://127.0.0.1:4222` or in case deployed in Kubernetes, can reached using corresponding service name
 - `STREAM`: stream from which connector will read messages.
-- `CONSUMER`: this is the consumer which fission uses for monitoring
+- `CONSUMER`: this is the consumer which fission uses for monitoring and creating resources(eg, creating pods)